MaShisongLab/t/README.md

    └───sample_id		(2 samples)
 ```
 #### b.
 Create the expression predictor
-The following analysis builds an gene expression predictor model using the smaller matrix.
+The following analysis builds a gene expression predictor model using the smaller matrix.
 The analysis is conducted within a MATLAB console.
 ```matlab
 % navigate to and start within the home directory of the EXPLICIT package.